 The Troubling Reality of Digital Transformation Failure

 They are over budget, deliver a bad user experience, have poor adoption, and they don’t generate the promised Return On Investment (ROI).
 Managers hire big consulting firms to help them figure out what ’solution’ to build.
 It's expensive, frustrating, and often the result is underwhelming, if not completely underwater.
 We need to change how we view these projects.
 They are products, and our end users are our customers.
 If they aren’t satisfied, or delighted, and don’t habitually use it, then the product is useless, the business doesn’t get the ROI it was promised, and we have failed as digital product developers.
+Over time, this will also be seen in the lack of retention of customers.

 End-User Experience: Key to Success

 As do many others, I believe putting the end-user experience first is the most effective way to deliver real results.
 I also believe that small teams that offer design-focused, human-centered solutions to satisfy the boundary conditions set forth by business needs are in short supply these days.
 Managers still hire big firms to develop transformational products that consistently miss the mark.
 Managers and product owners feel lost without good options, and many expensive projects fail.
+I'd imagine one of the reasons you found this article is that you're trying to learn more about whether software consulting is worth it.
+Hopefully, I'll be able to help answer that here.

 Team Size Impact on UX Success